dcaldwellphd/polaRized/README.md

 ```

 We can use the `polarize_assoc` function to get the Pearson correlation
-between this variable and attitudes on the different scales.
-Setting the
+between this variable and attitudes on the different scales, setting the
-`r_or_r2` argument to “r”, we get:
+`r_or_r2` argument to “r”.

 ``` r
 ap_r <- polarize_assoc(